assimbly/producewithcamel/README.md

 * Delivery Delay: Delay between retries
 * Log Level: The loglevel of the Camel route

-For the URI format of the camel componet see [Camel's component reference](https://camel.apache.org/components/latest/)
+For the URI format of the camel componet see [Camel's component reference](https://camel.apache.org/components/latest/).
+For example to use File uri: file://C/out